-8. Analysis Codebook Based on Interview Transcripts (10): Review Tracy, Ch 9.
+- 8. Analysis Codebook Based on Interview Transcripts (6): Review Tracy, Ch 9.
 After conducting and transcribing two interviews, open code at least 5-6 single spaced pages, first using 1st-level codes, and then 2nd-level codes.
-Then develop a codebook that focuses in on 15-20 codes that relate directly to your research focus.
+Then develop a codebook that focuses in on 15-20 codes that relate directly to your research project.
 Include the name of the code, its explanation, and a real or hypothetical example from the data.
 Identify different levels or types of codes.
 Note: each member of the collaborative research team must each conduct two interviews and open code 5-6 single-spaced pages, but the codebook should be based on all together.
-Provide an updated rendition of your guiding research question(s) at the top of the practicum.

-9. Article Format Models (+/-).
+Provide an updated rendition of your guiding research question(s) at the top of the practicum. - 9.
+Article Format Models (6).
 Carefully review Exercise 13.2.
-Identify two "empirical qualitative models" - articles that exemplify (at least in part) what you hope to accomplish in your own qualitative project (see the exemplar articles on course website), and after which you can format your own paper.
-Create ~1-page article format models and refer to the following steps.
+Identify two "empirical qualitative models" articles that exemplify (at least in part) what you hope to accomplish in your own qualitative project (see the exemplar articles on course website), and after which you can format your own paper.
+Create ~1-page article format models and refer to the following steps. - a.

-- a.
 For the two models, find articles that, format-wise "do" the same thing that you want to do in your own final paper.
 For example, if you are conducting a photovoice study, find another photo-voice study and see how it unfolds.
 If you are using a combination of fieldwork and interviews, find another qualitative study that does this too, and see how it unfolds. - b.
 For each model, create an outline of what is done in the article and the amount of space (number of pages, words, or paragraphs) allotted.
 You might find that your exemplar article does something like the following (this is just an example): - Rationalizes the use of theory ABC as a new way of making sense of XYZ behavior (1.5 pages) - Bridges two different theories through a logical transition (2 sentences, middle of p.
-4). - Methodology 3 pages (pp. 11-13) and includes sections such as... - Findings 8 pages and three different sections of , and . - Conclusions that the author called and different paragraphs focusing on , - c.
-Use the model essay's headers as a guide for the outline level of detail, but you are welcome to use more detail (e.g. you may want to note the way the author used a certain sampling or analysis strategy).
+4). - Methodology 3 pages (pp. 11-13) and includes sections such as...

+• Findings - 8 pages and three different sections of f,, and • Conclusions that the author called and different paragraphs focusing on,
-Provide an updated rendition of your guiding research question(s) at the top of the practicum.

-10. Advanced Analysis Practicum (+/-): Choose one or more options from Tracy Exercise 10.1 and analyze data that are different from (or in addition to) that used in Practicum #9.
+- c.
+Use the essay's headers as a guide for the outline level of detail, but you are welcome to use more detail (e.g. you may want to note the way the author used a certain sampling or analysis strategy).
+Provide an updated rendition of your guiding research question(s) at the top of the practicum. - 10.
+Advanced Analysis Practicum (6): Choose one or more options from Tracy Exercise 10.1 and analyze data that are different from (or in addition to) that used in Practicum #9.
 For whichever approaches you choose, note your intention of the practice, show how the practice unfolded, provide a statement evaluating the value of engaging in the practice, and note your next step(s) in analysis.
-Provide an updated rendition of your guiding research question(s) at the top of the practicum.
+Provide an updated rendition of your guiding research question(s) at the top of the practicum. - 11.
+Focusing, Outlining, Drafting (6) The following are a collection of analysis, focusing, theorizing, and writing activities from Tracy Chapters 9, 10, and 12.
+Reviewing these chapters first will help with this practicum.
+The activities below are purposefully overlapping and are designed to generate writing (and rewriting) as a form of inquiry.
+Collaborators should work together on this.